Driven Brands (NASDAQ:DRVN) Updates FY24 Earnings Guidance

-Driven Brands (NASDAQ:DRVN – Get Free Report) last posted its earnings results on Thursday, February 22nd.
-The company reported $0.19 earnings per share for the quarter, beating analysts’ consensus estimates of $0.16 by $0.03.
+Driven Brands (NASDAQ:DRVN – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
+The company reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.16 by $0.03.
 Driven Brands had a positive return on equity of 11.38% and a negative net margin of 33.30%.
-The business had revenue of $553.70 million during the quarter, compared to analyst estimates of $572.92 million.
-During the same quarter in the previous year, the firm earned $0.22 EPS.
-The company’s quarterly revenue was up 2.6% compared to the same quarter last year.
-On average, sell-side analysts expect that Driven Brands will post 0.88 earnings per share for the current year.
+The company had revenue of $553.70 million for the quarter, compared to the consensus estimate of $572.92 million.
+During the same period last year, the business posted $0.22 earnings per share.
+The firm’s revenue was up 2.6% compared to the same quarter last year.
+As a group, research analysts anticipate that Driven Brands will post 0.88 earnings per share for the current year.

 About Driven Brands